Siebel Global Deployment Guide > Localizing Global Deployments > Localizing an Unshipped Language >

 For detailed information about creating locales, see Siebel Applications Administration Guide.

-Siebel Global Deployment Guide Copyright © 2008, Oracle.
+Siebel Global Deployment Guide Copyright © 2013, Oracle and/or its affiliates.
 All rights reserved.
+Legal Notices.